Shallu9876/-Exam250324-Shallu/Question1PartA_Memory_Application_Not_Running.md

 Yes, the latest version of window that i am using right now is windows 11.
 ### 4. How much the RAM does system have?

+its is crucial to make sure that you have  enough space or memory to troubleshoot effectively.